SkynetAppDev/skynetappdev.github.io/Approach Document-Installing ftp client on Linux.md

 ####Securing FTP:

-1. There are options in /etc/vsftpd.conf to help make vsftpd more secure.
+1.There are options in /etc/vsftpd.conf to help make vsftpd more secure.
 For example
       users can be limited to their home directories by uncommenting

 **_Code:_**